Ysgol Friars: The modern school

 Since 1999, the present school has been united on the Eithinog site.

 It is a comprehensive school for the 11–18 age group, and draws pupils from a wide area around Bangor.
 The school's current student body totals 1346, with many pupils travelling from Anglesey, North Arfon, the Llŷn peninsula and further afield.
 Ysgol Friars is the largest secondary school in Gwynedd and one of the largest in North Wales.
-The current headteacher is Neil Foden.

 The school is also a competitor in the F1 in Schools competition since 2007.
 The 1st team reached the national final after winning the regional in Bangor University.

 Welsh language

-According to the latest Estyn inspection report in 2017, almost 70% of pupils could speak Welsh to some degree and about 16% of pupils were fluent in Welsh.
+According to the Estyn inspection report in 2017, almost 70% of pupils could speak Welsh to some degree and about 16% of pupils were fluent in Welsh.
 The school is currently categorised by Welsh Government as a predominantly English-medium secondary school with significant use of Welsh.
 The categorisation means that both languages are used in teaching, with 20 - 49% of subjects [available to be taught] through the medium of Welsh.
 Ysgol Friars is the only secondary school in Gwynedd that teaches pupils mainly through the medium of English.
 In 2016, Councillor Gareth Thomas, Gwynedd Council's Cabinet Member for Education, accepted the Service Scrutiny Committee's recommendation that Ysgol Friars should, with council support, identify opportunities to make further progress in the use of the Welsh language across the curriculum and life of the school.

 Remains and artefacts

 Traces of the older sites are seen in names of streets: Friars Avenue, Glynne Road, and building: Friars Terrace, Glyn House.
 A plaque on houses in Glynne Road records the site of the 1789 buildings.

 The Ffriddoedd building has lasted well and is now a Grade II listed building.
-It is well used by Coleg Menai.
+Having been used by Coleg Menai, in 2025 it was announced that Bangor University had acquired the site and would be developing it as the Albert Gubay Business School.

 Symbols

 The school colours are black and yellow, the black deriving from the dress of the Black Friars.

-The coat of arms is a double-headed black eagle on a yellow shield.
+The school logo and badge is a double-headed black eagle on a yellow shield.
 This was taken from the arms of the Glyn family of Glynllifon, in the mistaken impression that these were the arms of Geoffrey Glyn.
 Despite this error (Geoffrey Glyn's arms having been three saddles), the double-headed eagle survived.

 The Latin motto, Foedere Fraterno – "On with the brotherhood" – again recall the Black Friars.

 These symbols, which once graced the caps and blazers of grammar school boys, are today seen on polo shirts and sweatshirts of the modern school.

 The school's Air Training Corps squadron was granted the number '1557' in recognition of the school's year of foundation.
 The Air Cadets squadron, which is still located within the school ground is officially known as '1557 (Friars) Squadron'.